fairtrade, handmade & natural fibres

 Lao artisans are skilled weavers.
 Young girls learn how to weave silk from their mothers who were taught by their mothers.
 From Laos we offer a range of naturally dyed organic silk scarves, which means that no pesticides or chemicals have been used throughout the entire production process of the scarf.

-Silk scarves from Laos
+- Silk fair trade scarves from Phontong.

 Wild silk scarves from Madagascar